openutm/deployment/constructing_environment_files.md

 ![create_blender_client](images/environment_files_help/step_4a_blender_client.jpg)

-You can see the grant type and other settings as shown above, make sure you use the Blender RW audience that will enable the `blender.read` and `blender.write` scopes.
+You can see the grant type and other settings as shown above, make sure you use the Blender RW audience that will enable the `argonserver.read` and `argonserver.write` scopes.

 You will need the Client ID and Client Secret and the Passport URL to populate [Line 7-11](https://github.com/openutm/deployment/blob/main/env.examples/.spotlight.env.example#L7-L11) in the environment file.
-The scope should read `blender.read blender.write` and the audience should be `testflight.flightblender.com` or something similar (according to your domain)
+The scope should read `argonserver.read argonserver.write` and the audience should be `testflight.flightblender.com` or something similar (according to your domain)

 ## Create Application for Flight Spotlight Login